Goodland’s United Telephone Building has been accepted to the Kansas historic register.

 Jane Philbrick of the Sherman County Historical Society said the society intends to “restore and protect this beautiful Goodland landmark.”
 The telephone building will become the new home of the Parker Research Center.

 Sherman County purchased the building in 1994 and has been using it as a storage facility ever since.
 They gifted it to the historical society in 2017.

 The building needs much work to restore it to its original condition.
 “This is a very big project and will be expensive as the building has been empty for 23 years,” Philbrick said.
 The list of repairs and restoration includes the exterior windows, tucking and pointing of the exterior bricks.
 Anyone wishing to donate money, volunteer time or donate expertise should please contact the Sherman County Historical Society at 785-899-6773.

-Goodland has three more properties on the historic register: the Ennis-Handy House, Goodland Post Office and the Carnegie Arts Center.
+Goodland has five more properties on the historic register: the Ennis-Handy House, Goodland Post Office, the former Grant Junior High (PDF), now Grant Historic Residences; and the Carnegie Arts Center.
 Sherman County Courthouse, also built in 1931, is another outstanding example of Art Deco architecture, as is Goodland Junior-Senior High.